nikku/talks/2025-no-refactoring-issues/index.md

 ---

-### :six: "I am behind schedule to wrap up this issue".
+### :speech_balloon: "I am behind schedule to wrap up this issue".

 ---

-### :six: "I keep the code base in this state so *I'll be behind schedule next time, too*".
+### :loudspeaker: "I keep the code base in this state so *I'll be behind schedule next time, too*".

 ---